react-loadable/revised/README.md

 3. `Map` is renamed to `LoadableMap` to avoid conflicting with the ES6 Map.

-4. (Advanced) The output assets are returned in the following orders.
+4. (Advanced) The output assets are returned in the following orders unless the `preserveEntriesOrder` option is set.
-- Highest order (first elements): runtime assets which belong to at least one of the input entries (specified via the `options` parameter).
+- Highest order (first elements): javascript assets which belong to at least one of the input entries (specified via the `options` parameter).
-- Lower order (last elements): assets which belong to at least one of the input entries, but are not runtime assets.
+- Lower order (last elements): javascript assets which belong to at least one of the input entries, but are not runtime assets.
-- All other assets are returned between these above-mentioned assets.
+- All other assets' orders are kept unchnaged.